Parametrized higher category theory: Limits and colimits

 Then let $e$ be the edge in $M$ determined by $y$ and $f = \overline{p} \circ f': x \rightarrow \alpha_! y$.
 By definition, $d_0(e) = x$.

 We claim that $e$ is $\pi$-cocartesian.
 This holds if and only if for every $y' \in C_s$ the map

 induced by $f$ is an equivalence.
-But the local variant of the adjunction of Thm. \ref{thm:leftKanExtensionIsLeftAdjointToRestriction} implies this (passing to global sections). \end{proof}
+But the local variant of the adjunction of Theorem~\ref{thm:leftKanExtensionIsLeftAdjointToRestriction} implies this (passing to global sections). \end{proof}

 $S$-coproducts also satisfy a base-change condition.
 This is awkward to articulate in general, because the pullback of a corepresentable fibration along another need not be corepresentable.
 However, if we impose the additional hypothesis that $T = S^{\op}$ admits multipullbacks, then a pullback of a corepresentable fibration decomposes as a finite coproduct of corepresentable fibrations.
 In this case, we have the following useful reformulation of the base-change condition.
+Recall from the introduction that we let $\FF_T$ denote the finite coproduct completion of $T$.
 Let $X \subset \sO(\FF_T)$ be the full subcategory on those arrows whose source lies in $T$ and consider the span